No, You Don’t Really Have 7,900 4th Cousins: Some DNA Basics for Those With Ashkenazi Jewish Heritage

 OK, so now you know what not to do.
 What should you actually do to help find genetic relatives?

 1. Test the oldest person in your family.
 If you have a living parent or grandparent, or anyone who is in a generation above you on the family tree, testing their DNA can help things fall into place; you want to get as close to the source as you possibly can, so to speak.
 If you have two living parents, test both of them and don’t even bother testing yourself; all of your DNA came from your parents, and you only inherited half of it, so you’ll learn more from their results than your own.
 If you have a living grandparent, test him or her before your parent.
+If you have a living aunt or uncle, test them.
 If you’re able, test a couple of additional people—aunts, uncles or cousins — on opposite sides of your family; the patterns of who matches whom might help you recognize which side a match is on.

 But most of the Jewish kits I manage have hundreds if not thousands of people in the 100–150 total cM range, most of whom are suggested to be second to fourth cousins.
 So how do you separate the faux cousins from the ones you should invite to your son’s bar mitzvah?
-Well, for starters, look for anyone with a total greater than 100 cM and a longest block at least 25 to 30 cM; then open the chromosome browser on FTDNA or click the “A” on gedmatch to do a one-to-one comparison, which shows a list, by chromosome, of all the segments you share.
+Well, for starters, look for anyone with a total greater than 100 cM and a longest block at least 25 to 30 cM; then open the chromosome browser which shows a list, by chromosome, of all the segments you share.
 If there are multiple long segments — one or two over 20–30cM and several others over 10 cM — you just might be in business.
 If all you see are a handful of smaller segments, none even close to 20, you may not find your connection in this lifetime.

 That’s not to say you can’t be meaningfully related to someone with whom you don’t share a huge amount of DNA; there can certainly be outliers hiding in your matches.
-It’s also not saying to ignore everyone under 100 cM total.
+It’s also most definitely not saying to ignore everyone under 100 cM total, especially on Ancestry.
+(They have an algorithm that seriously reduces the number of endogamous matches you get on your list through the third cousin category.)
+The key is to look for the highest ratio of total/segments.
+An 80 cM total match over only three segments is a good match.
+A 100 cM total match over 12 segments is almost certainly endogamous.
 But if you’re feeling overwhelmed by the size of your match list and are looking for a way to increase the odds of hitting genealogical pay dirt, start with those with whom you share the most DNA and the largest segments.
 And then you can fight over whether they cut the turkey without you.